-Global growth forecast lowered for first time since July 2016
+Global growth forecast lowered for the first time since July 2016

 The World Bank this month cut Nigeria’s economic growth expectations for the year to 1.9 percent from an initial forecast of 2.1 percent, also citing sluggish agricultural output.
 Local investment bank Vetiva, cut its growth forecast to 1.7 percent from 2.1 percent, pointing to “weak consumer demand, a rising cost environment and a slump in agriculture output.”

 These factors are tipped to offset the impact of higher oil prices, which has climbed to a four-year high of over $80 per barrel this month.

 Growth of 1.9 percent this year means average incomes in Africa’s largest oil producer will contract for the fourth straight year, as population growth has consistently eclipsed economic growth since 2015, according to data compiled by Bloomberg.